Rainbow Room

 The Rainbow Room is a private event space on the 65th floor of 30 Rockefeller Plaza at Rockefeller Center in Midtown Manhattan, New York City.
 Run by Tishman Speyer, it is among the highest venues in New York City.
-The Rainbow Room serves classic and contemporary American cuisine.

-Opened in 1934, it was a focal point for the city's elite as well as one of the United States' highest restaurants above ground.
-Due to World War II, the Rainbow Room was closed from 1942 to 1950.
-The restaurant received renovations in 1965 and 1985–1987, both of which sought to restore its original 1930 decor.
-Suffering from a decline in business following the financial crisis of 2007–08, the Rainbow Room closed in 2009.
-The restaurant reopened in 2014 following a renovation.
+The Rainbow Room was designed by architect Wallace K. Harrison and interior designer Elena Bachman Schmidt.
+Opened in 1934, it was a focal point for the city's elite, as well as one of the United States' highest restaurants above ground.
+The restaurant's interior is designated as a New York City landmark.

+After 30 Rockefeller Plaza opened in 1933, there were plans to use the space above the 64th floor as a public "amusement center"; this became the Rainbow Room.
+The restaurant closed in 1942 due to World War II and reopened in 1950.
+It received renovations in 1965 and 1985–1987, both of which sought to restore its original 1930s decor.
+Suffering from a decline in business after the 2008 financial crisis, the Rainbow Room closed in 2009.
+The restaurant reopened in 2014, following a renovation, serving classic and contemporary American cuisine.
-In 2012, the Rainbow Room was declared a landmark by the New York City Landmarks Preservation Commission.
 In 2017, the American Institute of Architects gave the Rainbow Room an award for outstanding interior architecture.
-Since the Rainbow Room reopened in 2014, its food has received positive reviews but has been described as very expensive.
+The restaurant closed in 2020 due to the COVID-19 pandemic and reopened for private events in 2021.

+The Rainbow Room occupies the eastern part of 30 Rockefeller Plaza's 65th floor; the central part includes a private dining room and ancillary spaces such as restrooms, while the western part houses Bar SixtyFive and an outdoor terrace.
+The restaurant itself consists of a series of terraced spaces with high windows.
+The center of the room has a revolving circular dance floor with several concentric rings above it.
+When the Rainbow Room operated as a public restaurant, it served Modern American cuisine.
+The restaurant's dishes were expensive, a legacy from when it operated as a lunch club.